TAJ4K/Sables/README.md

 ```sh
 go build .
 ```
-to have it run with the cli
+to have it run with the cli.